 How We Help

 The Division of Property Valuation and Review works extensively with local governments in the performance of its duties.
-They offer technical support tools, detailed instructions, and direct support through the District Advisors for listers, assessors, and property owners.
-Please visit our Lister and Assessor resource page for a list of additional information, regulations, and programs that we encourage listers and assessors to become familiar with.
-For additional information you can also check out our lister and assessor FAQs.
+Division staff offer technical support tools, detailed instructions, and direct support through the District Advisors for listers, assessors, and property owners.

 Another important component of our support effort is the education program that is made available to the State’s listers and assessors.
 Find out what courses we offer to listers, assessors, other county officials, and the general public.